 THE DEAN GARDENS

-Your membership entitles you and your family to enjoy The Dean Gardens and to attend and vote at the Annual General Meeting.
-As a key holder it will be deemed that you have read these Regulations and that you agree to observe them.
+Membership entitles you and your family to enjoy The Dean Gardens and to attend and vote at the Annual General Meeting.
+It is deemed that you have read these Rules and that you agree to observe them.

-- Your numbered membership security key(s) remain the property of The Dean Gardens.
-If you decide to resign your membership then keys must be returned to Gardens Administration at the address quoted on all notice boards.
+Your numbered security key(s) remain the property of The Dean Gardens.
+If you decide to resign your membership then the key[s] must be returned to: Gardens Administration, The Dean Gardens, PO Box 28508, Edinburgh, EH4 1ZS.

-- On no account must keys be passed to new property owners or tenants.
-(Any new owner or new tenant must apply to Gardens Administration for a membership in their own right.)
+Keys must not be passed to new property owners or tenants.
+They must apply for Gardens membership in their own right.

 FAMILIES, CHILDREN AND ACTIVITIES

-- The Dean Gardens do contain some areas that may be hazardous for young children, for example steep banks and drops; therefore responsible adult supervision is required.
+Generally: Families are welcome and play facilities are provided for young children.
+There are some areas that may be hazardous for young children therefore responsible adult supervision is required.

-- Waste bins are provided for minor or incidental items but members must take all other rubbish with them for proper disposal.
+Waste bins are provided for incidental items but members must take all other rubbish with them for disposal.

-- Organised ball games, e.g. football between six or more, are not allowed on the Main Lawn.
-Incidental, small groups and family games are permitted there provide these do not infringe the enjoyment of other members or cause damage to the Main Lawn surface.
+Large scale ball games are not allowed on the Main Lawn.
+Small groups and family games are permitted there provided these do not infringe on the enjoyment of other members or cause damage.

-- Cycling is not allowed on the pathways or lawns - except for small children first learning to ride on pathways suitable for this purpose.
+Cycling is not allowed - except for small children first learning to ride on pathways suitable for this purpose.

-- Parties or social gatherings must be by prior notification to Gardens Administration who will liaise with the Management Committee to sanction the event.
-Any party or social gathering must not (i) take place during the hours of darkness, (ii) cause excessive noise at any time or (iii) leave litter.
+Parties or social gatherings require prior notification to Gardens Administration who will liaise with the Management Committee so that members can avoid event date clashes.
+Parties must not take place during the hours of darkness; cause excessive noise or leave litter.

-- Introduce dogs on their own to The Dean Gardens at any time.
+- Introduce dogs on their own to the Gardens.

 - Walk more than two dogs at any one time.